theGBguy/theGBguy/README.md

 🔭 I’m currently working on [A to Z Pasal's Bot](https://github.com/sasto-sawari/atozpasal-bot) app.

-🌱 I’m currently learning to build a chat bot using Node.js.
+🌱 I’m currently building a messenger chat bot using Bottender.js.

 👯 I’m looking to collaborate on your awesome project.